rca/compose-flow/README.md

 ## Environments

 Instead of using environments written to files in the repo's working copy, they are stored on the Swarm via [`docker config`](https://docs.docker.com/engine/swarm/configs/).
-They can also be kept locally on the filesystem at `~/.docker/_environments` (but then they can't be shared within a team, or accessible if you're on another workstation like work and home).
-This location can be overridden with the `DC_ENVIRONMENT` environment variable.
-These files are simple `key=value` pairs, such as:
+These configurations are simple `key=value` pairs, such as:

 ```
 DJANGO_DEBUG=False